You have an opportunity to be a part of our successful Sales Team. Learn more about different areas of Veeam Sales.

-Conduct you own due diligence: Ask customers and resellers about Veeam and try to understand why a company with ~$400 M last year is still achieving double digit growth.
+Conduct you own due diligence: Ask customers and resellers about Veeam and try to understand why a company with over $800 M last year is still achieving 1.5-digit growth.
 I don’t know if you like to work for the winner, but I do.

-I started 9 months ago as a business analyst for EMEA after working 2 years as a consultant at the Boston Consulting group.
+I started in 2014 as a business analyst for EMEA after working 2 years as a consultant at the Boston Consulting group.
 I was responsible at the time to improve the EMEA forecast, review internal processes and discover and propose new growth opportunities for business.
 I then gradually took over a project for Asia where I coordinated the implementations of different legal entities.
-Today, I help the executive committee to prepare the worldwide business plan for 2016.
+Today, I support the APJ region from Singapore.

-Veeam has been a tremendous company to extend my professional capabilities: I have been able to manage multicultural teams in competitive environments, I was autonomous to propose and lead optimizations projects and I have the responsibility to present the sales results in front of the EMEA executive committee every quarter.
+Veeam has been a tremendous company to extend my professional capabilities: I have been able to manage multicultural teams in competitive environments, I was autonomous to propose and lead optimizations projects and I had the luck to work with the members of Veeam executive committee.

-I would compare it as being an internal consultant: I review processes, growth opportunities, business plans and provide recommendations.
-The only difference is the final output: I don’t produce slides here, only recommendations that will be either refused or deployed quickly by the executive team at an operational level, which is very satisfying from a personal standpoint.
+I would compare it as being a management consultant: I review processes, growth opportunities, business plans and provide recommendations.
+The main difference vs top consulting firm is the final output: if our recommendations are accepted we can really see them deployed quickly by the executive team at an operational level, which is very satisfying from a personal standpoint.

 Being autonomous, having an overview of the whole company, and working with the smartest and quickest teams on the market place.

-In order to be successful at my job, I need to be autonomous, have good analytical and presentation skills and be flexible enough to be in Russia on Monday and in Singapore on Wednesday if the teams need me there.
+In order to be successful at my job, I need to be autonomous, have very strong analytical and presentation skills and be flexible enough to be in Shanghai on Monday and in Bangkok on Wednesday if the teams need me there.